-Together, together to overcome storms and floods
+Together we overcome storms and floods

 Mr. Vu Xuan Phien, Secretary of Dien Cong 1 area, recalled that moment, at around 5 am when he went to the dike and discovered that the water level was high and there was a risk of the dike overflowing, he tried his best to call out to the people.

 Sharing with reporters, Chairman of Trung Vuong Ward People's Committee Nguyen Hong Quang said: After storm No. 3, we highly appreciate the cooperation and solidarity of the people to carry out the task of storm prevention.
-At the dike, more than 20,000 sandbags were built by more than 1,000 people and units working together.
-Immediately after the storm and the post-storm circulation, the local government also mobilized people to clean up the environment and support each other to gradually stabilize their lives.
+At the dike, more than 20,000 sandbags were built by more than 1,000 people and units together.
+Immediately after the storm and the post-storm circulation, the local government also mobilized people to clean the environment and support each other to gradually stabilize their lives.

-Ward Chairman Nguyen Hong Quang said, from the severe damage caused by the storm and its circulation, we see more clearly the urgency of coming up with appropriate solutions to cope with the weather and natural disasters that are forecasted to have complex developments like storm No. 3.
+Ward Chairman Nguyen Hong Quang said, from the severe damage caused by the storm and its circulation, we see more clearly the urgency of coming up with appropriate solutions to cope with the weather and natural disasters that are forecast to have complex developments like storm No. 3.
 The immediate priority is to ensure the safety of the Dien Cong dike.

 Need to invest and upgrade soon